kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 - [All-in-One](../../../quick-start/all-in-one-on-linux/): Install KubeSphere on a single node.
 It is only for users to quickly get familiar with KubeSphere.
 - [Multi-Node](../multioverview/): Install KubeSphere on multiple nodes.
 It is for testing or development.
 - [Air-gapped Installation on Linux](../air-gapped-installation): All images of KubeSphere have been encapsulated into a package.
 It is convenient for air-gapped installation on Linux machines.
-- High Availability Installation: Install high availability KubeSphere on multiple nodes which is used for the production environment.
+- [High Availability Installation](../ha-configuration/): Install high availability KubeSphere on multiple nodes which is used for the production environment.
 - Minimal Packages: Only install the minimum required system components of KubeSphere.
 Here is the minimum resource requirement:
   - 2vCPUs
   - 4GB RAM
   - 40GB Storage
 - [Full Packages](../../../pluggable-components/): Install all available system components of KubeSphere such as DevOps, service mesh, and alerting.

-For the installation on Kubernetes, see Overview of Installing on Kubernetes.
+If you have existing Kubernetes clusters, see [Overview of Installing on Kubernetes](../../../installing-on-kubernetes/introduction/overview/).

 ## Before Installation